Tenaka/SecureReport/README.md

 The report is saved to C:\Securereport\FinishedReport.htm

-Before everyone gets critical regarding the script formatting, some are due to how ConvertTo-HTML expects the data, most are to help those that aren’t familiar with scripting.
-There is a conscious decision not to use aliases or abbreviations and where possible to create variables.

 #List of checks and balances:
 Host Details, CPU, Bios, Windows Version
 Accounts, Groups and Password Policy